 What is a Sleep Study?

 Do you often have problems sleeping?
 Do you feel tired most days of the week?
-Talk to your healthcare provider or a sleep specialist.
+Talk with your healthcare provider or a sleep specialist.
 He or she may suggest that you have a sleep study.
 It can help diagnose a sleep disorder such as sleep apnea or narcolepsy.
 During the study, a special machine is used to monitor your sleep.

 Who needs a sleep study?